xinyu-intel/sockeye/wnmt18/README.md

 ### Evaluation

-After training, evaluate the model for BLEU score and time.
+After training, evaluate the model on metric scores and time.
 The eval script uses good default decoding settings for CPU and GPU.  **Copy and modify the script as needed to run multiple experiments with different decoding settings.**  Call the script with "cpu", "gpu", or both to run an evaluation:

 ```
 ../sockeye-wnmt18/wnmt18/eval.sh cpu gpu
 ```

-Results are written out to the "results" directory, including a "run" script that can be used for packaging.
+Outputs are written out to the "results" directory, including:

+- The "run" script that can be used for packaging
+- Word-tokenized translations
+- BLEU, Meteor, and TER scores from [MultEval](https://github.com/jhclark/multeval)
+- The log file that ends with timing information

 For example:

 ```
 results/baseline.default.gpu.run.sh
 results/newstest2014.baseline.default.gpu
-results/newstest2014.baseline.default.gpu.bleu
+results/newstest2014.baseline.default.gpu.scores
 results/newstest2014.baseline.default.gpu.log
 ...
 ```